ArceusOmkar7/Reporter/backend/README.md

 1. Go to `http://localhost:8000/docs`
 2. Register a new user using the `/api/auth/register` endpoint
-3. Click the "Authorize" button at the top right
+3. Login with your username and password using the `/api/auth/login` endpoint
-4. Enter your username and password
+4. All API endpoints are publicly accessible without authentication
-5. All authenticated endpoints will now work with your credentials
+5. The users endpoint shows information for all users through `/api/user/all`

 ### Authentication Endpoints